 An orb-spinning spider puts its elegant traps together pretty quickly, proceeding easily from step to step according to the instruction manual preprogrammed into its brain.
-The diagram below shows the major steps.

 Every web begins with a single thread, which forms the basis of the rest of the structure.
 To establish this bridge, the spider climbs to a suitable starting point (up a tree branch, for example) and releases a length of thread into the wind.
 With any luck, the free end of the thread will catch onto another branch.
 If the spider feels that the thread has caught onto something, it cinches up the silk and attaches the thread to the starting point.